 Filing a Compensation Claim

-This allows you to recover the costs of your past and future medical bills, lost wages, and additional damages for pain and suffering or mental anguish.
+This allows you to recover the costs of your past and future medical bills — including the cost of emergency room treatment — lost wages, and additional damages for pain and suffering or mental anguish.

 For example, suppose you need extensive physical therapy to recover from a leg injury.
 In that case, a fair personal injury settlement will comprise the costs you’ve already incurred and the costs of any future treatment you need, even if you’ll need treatment for years or even the rest of your life.